Review and Comment Guidelines

-Campground owners and operators are not permitted to write reviews about their own campground.
+Campground owners and operators including employees and volunteers are not permitted to write reviews about their own campground.
 Anyone responsible for marketing a campground is not allowed to write a review about any campgrounds they market.
 Anyone found to be doing so may have their campground listing removed from the website.
 Premium member campground owners and operators can post review comments that are visible to everyone, to share their point of view.

 On the whole, we find that campers and RVers are good people.
 Good people will therefore use common sense and common decency when posting reviews and comments.
 May your good deeds be rewarded.
 Be truthful.
 Help others.
 Karma will take care of the rest.

 Last Updated 05/21/2013